Kamishibai (紙芝居)

 With Japan's surrender in September 1945, the US Occupation forces applied strict censorship on kamishibai, as is it did with other performing arts, novels and news media.
 This censorship was the beginning of the end for kamishibai and with the wide-spread post-occupation (after 1952) growing presence of TVs in almost every home, "kamishibai had largely died out by the 1960s."[10]

-Today there is a resurgence of interest in kamishibai, much of it driven by teacher, cultural centers and libraries.
-Their "actions have helped to promote kamishibai, and it is once again today a fully-fledged form of storytelling."[11]
+Today there is a resurgence of interest in kamishibai, much of it driven by teachers, cultural centers and libraries.
+Internationally, the use of kamishibai as a teaching tool "to encourage reading [and] to offer new forms of theater performance," is being promoted by UNESCO, the Petite Bibliotheque Ronde and the International Kamishibai Association of Japan.[11]
+Their "actions have helped to promote kamishibai, and it is once again today a fully-fledged form of storytelling."[12]

 Delivering of a wartime kamishibai to a mixed age audience.
 During the Fifteen Year War (Asia Pacific War 1931-1946), the script accompanying each story panel was to be read exactly, with "no deviations, jokes, or elaborations" allowed.[13]